aws/eks-distro/docs/contents/index.md

 ## Release Channels

-The EKS Distro releases Kubernetes versions at the same pace as EKS and issues updates as releases in release channels.
+EKS Distro releases Kubernetes versions at the same pace as EKS and issues updates as releases in release channels.
 A release channel tracks minor versions (`v<major>.<minor>.<point>`) of Kubernetes, and a channel will be retired when EKS ceases supporting a particular minor version of Kubernetes.
-EKS Distro announces new releases and release channels via an SNS topic (arn:aws:sns:us-east-1:379412251201:eks-distro-updates) at their launched.
+EKS Distro announces new releases and release channels via an SNS topic (arn:aws:sns:us-east-1:379412251201:eks-distro-updates) at their launch.
 Releases and release channels are structured as Kubernetes Custom Resource Definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)),